Mathematical Economics (B.A.)

 Writing Proficiency/Writing Intensive Requirement

-To enable the Department to evaluate their writing proficiency, mathematical economics majors must register for either ECO 5993 or MAT 5993, the zero-credit WI course.
+To enable the Department to evaluate their writing proficiency, mathematical economics majors must register for ECO 5993, the zero-credit WI course.
+This is a paper completed in conjunction with a 5000-level economics or math course elective.
+They must register for this during the same semester that the 5000-level economics or math elective course is taken.
 All mathematical economics majors must satisfy this requirement, even if they are not subject to the University General Education Requirements.